Vietnam Travel from Canada

 Flights from Canada to Vietnam

-Hacker tip by Ca.Kayak.com: “Head to Bia Hoi Corner in the Old Quarter (at the intersection of Ta Hien and Luong Ngoc Quyen) and you’ll find establishments selling local beer for less than 50 cents a glass.
-It’s open throughout the day and into the evening, and it’s a great spot to meet locals and fellow travelers alike.”
+Hacker tip from Kayak: “Head to Bia Hoi (Fresh Beer) Corner in the Old Quarter (at the intersection of Ta Hien and Luong Ngoc Quyen) and you’ll find establishments selling refreshing local beer for less than 50 cents a glass.
+It’s open throughout the day and into the evening, and it’s a great spot to meet locals and fellow travelers alike”.

 Sapa is located in Lao Cai Province, about 350 km northwest of Hanoi.
-Lying at the height of approximately 2,000 meters above the sea level and covered with clouds all the year round, Sapa has a breathtaking and primitive beauty of nature in the Northern border area of Viet Nam.
-It is famous for Fansipan — the country’s highest peak, terraced fields stretching far to the horizon and villages perching on mountain slopes.
-Visiting Sapa, tourists will have an opportunity to visit very famous natural landscapes such as the Silver Waterfall, Muong Hoa Valley, Heaven Gate and Ham Rong Mountain, etc as well as experience the various culture and life of local ethnic minorities such as Tay, Dao, Meo, H’Mong and Thai.
+Lying at the height of approximately 1,650 meters above the sea level and covered with clouds all the year round, Sapa has a breathtaking and primitive beauty of nature in the Northern border area of Vietnam.
+It is famous for Fansipan – the country’s highest peak, terraced fields stretching far to the horizon and villages perching on mountain slopes.
+Visiting Sapa, you will have an opportunity to visit very famous natural landscapes such as the Silver Waterfall, Muong Hoa Valley, Heaven Gate and Ham Rong Mountain, etc. as well as experience the various culture and life of local ethnic minorities such as Tay, Dao, Meo, H’mong and Thai.
 Travelers also can spend time hiking in the villages of Cat Cat, Y Linh Ho, Lao Chai and Ta Van Villages.
-Traveling to Sapa, visitors may take part in some colorful hill tribe markets that open once a week only, such as Bac Ha Market (on Sunday), Can Cau Market (on Saturday) etc. Of course, they are a bit far from the Sapa Town and visitors have to spend about two hours by car to get there.
-Highlights of the fair markets around Sapa are delightful local stalls & handicrafts, traditional and colorful dresses of minorities.
-Surely, you can get many unforgettable images!

 Ha Long Bay